CommonRoad/commonroad-io/commonroad/doc/source/index.rst

   line, etc.)
 - Compatibility for Shapely 2.0
 - License switched to BSD-3
+- New traffic signs for Germany
+- Date in solution file now stored in the dateTime format (`%Y-%m-%dT%H:%M:%S`)

 A detailed overview about the changes in each version is provided in the `Changelog <https://gitlab.lrz.de/tum-cps/commonroad_io/-/blob/master/CHANGELOG.md>`__.